Last Updated on by

-Any dog can be trained to listen to their owner but boxer husky mix puppies will require a little more patience.
-Remember the trick is to start them young so get into a puppy class as soon as possible, this will also give your boxsky the chance to socialize with other dogs.
+Any dog can be well trained to listen to their owner but boxer husky mix pups will require a little more patience.
+Remember the trick is to start them young so get into a puppy class as soon as possible, this will make sure to give your boxsky the chance to socialize with other dogs.

 Possible Health Problems

 Health issues can be common with any mixed breed.